txt/plm19/README.md

 - or comptuation = tree rewrite (lambdas)
 - or comptuation = tree matching (logic)

+create a class called compiled with thhe filled in string as an inst var and a __call__ method that runs the passed in lambda. so swe can acces sthe string and do lint checks if we want

 list of properties for my ideal language

 - succinct